 Never remove the coolant reservoir cap while the engine is running or hot.

 Odometer: Registers the total miles (kilometers) of the vehicle.
-Refer to Message Center in the Drivers Controls chapter on how to switch the display from Metric to English.
+Refer to Standard message center or Optional message center in the Driver Controls chapter on how to switch the display from Metric to English.